FINANCIAL AID 101

 - Income tax returns for the most recent year (parents should file their taxes as early as possible).

-- Other financial info, such as any other records of money earned by the child or parent, bank statements, business and investment mortgage information.
+- Other financial info, such as any other records of money earned by the child or parent, bank statements and investment mortgage information.

 - Alien registration card (if not a U.S. citizen)